-The differential sample clock line pair should have a characteristic impedance of 100Ω and (when using a balun), be terminated at the clock source in that (100Ω) characteristic impedance.
+The differential sample clock line pair should have a characteristic impedance of 100Ω and be terminated at the clock source in that (100Ω) characteristic impedance.
 The input clock line should be as short and as direct as possible.
 The ADC083000 clock input is internally terminated with an untrimmed 100Ω resistor.